-Kristen Kulinowski is the Director of the Science and Technology Policy Institute, a Federally Funded Research and Development Center.
+Kristen Kulinowski is the Director of the Science and Technology Policy Institute, an IDA-managed federally funded research and development center.
 In this capacity, she leads more than 40 researchers providing analysis of national and international science and technology issues for the Office of Science and Technology Policy in the White House, the National Institutes of Health, and the National Science Foundation, among others.
-Dr. Kulinowski brings to IDA experience in occupational and process safety, emergency preparedness and response, nanotechnology, policy analysis, and research administration.
+Kristen’s experience is in occupational and process safety, emergency preparedness and response, nanotechnology, policy analysis, and research administration.

-Previously, Dr. Kulinowski served as a Board Member and acting head of the U.S. Chemical Safety and Hazard Investigation Board (CSB).
-The CSB is an independent, nonregulatory Federal agency that investigates major chemical industrial accidents and makes recommendations for incident prevention.
-Board Members are nominated by the president and confirmed by the U.S. Senate.
+Previously, Kristen served as a Board Member and acting head of the U.S. Chemical Safety and Hazard Investigation Board.
+The CSB is an independent, nonregulatory federal agency that investigates major chemical industrial accidents and makes recommendations for incident prevention.
+Board Members are nominated by the U.S. President and confirmed by the U.S. Senate.

-Prior to joining the Board, she served for four years on the staff of the Science and Technology Policy Institute, where she worked on a diverse set of topics, including emerging technologies, innovation policy, and the U.S. Antarctic Program.
-Before that, Dr. Kulinowski was a Senior Faculty Fellow in Chemistry at Rice University and served as the Executive Director for the Center for Biological and Environmental Nanotechnology (CBEN) and the Director of the International Council on Nanotechnology (ICON).
+Prior to joining the board, she served for four years on the staff of the Science and Technology Policy Institute, where she worked on a diverse set of topics, including emerging technologies, innovation policy, and the U.S. Antarctic Program.
+Before that, Kristen was a Senior Faculty Fellow in Chemistry at Rice University and served as the executive director for the Center for Biological and Environmental Nanotechnology and the director of the International Council on Nanotechnology.
 Much of her work at Rice focused on bringing together diverse stakeholders to explore and communicate the potential risks of engineered nanomaterials.